shivanggupta/wit-weatherbot-python/README.md

 Note you may nead `sudo`

+* Put your Access Token and Username in the wittest.py file

-* Download, navigate to and Run the wittest.py file
+* Navigate to and Run the wittest.py file

  ```
 python wittest.py